 Due to Australia being a federation, WHS/OH&S is the responsibility of the various States and Territories.
 In 2011, the States and Territories agreed to harmonise their WHS/OH&S legislation to eliminate some of the differences between jurisdictions.
 Not all States have introduced the harmonised WHS/OH&S legislation.
-Mining Safety Legislation has not yet been 'harmonised' event though there have been attempts for this to occur and as such each State may have their own Mining Laws which may differ from State to State.
+Mining Safety Legislation has not yet been 'harmonised', though there have been attempts for this to occur.
+As such, each State may have its own Mining Laws, which may differ from State to State.

-Regardless, the WHS/OH&S Acts are based on common similar principles which were adopted across Australia from the 1980s.
-Prior to the 1980s, WHS/OH&S legislation had been very detailed containing highly prescriptive requirements based mainly on manufacturing and construction activities and had origins in the UK.
+Regardless, the WHS/OH&S Acts are based on common principles that were adopted across Australia in the 1980s.
+Prior to the 1980s, WHS/OH&S legislation was very detailed, containing highly prescriptive requirements based mainly on manufacturing and construction activities and having origins in the UK.

-Australian jurisdictions in the 1980s introduced a range of significant reforms mainly due to the 1972 report of the UK Committee of Inquiry into Safety and Health at Work, chaired by Lord Robens.
+Australian jurisdictions introduced a range of significant reforms in the 1980s, mainly due to the 1972 report of the UK Committee of Inquiry into Safety and Health at Work, chaired by Lord Robens.
 The Robens Report recommendations favoured a work health and safety system based on the Common Law General Duty of Care, capable of addressing safety in all workplaces and supported by consultative obligations and codes of practice.